pk.org: Articles

 Neural Networks (1980s)

-While Warren McCulloch and Walter Pitts created the first mathematical model of neural networks in 1943, and Frank Rosenblatt developed the perceptron in 1957, practical multi-layer networks remained elusive.
-The field experienced an "AI winter" after Marvin Minsky and Seymour Papert showed the limitations of single-layer perceptrons in their 1969 book "Perceptrons."
+Warren McCulloch and Walter Pitts created the first mathematical model of neural networks in 1943, and Frank Rosenblatt developed the perceptron in 1957, a trainable system that could learn to classify patterns.
+Enthusiasm crashed when Marvin Minsky and Seymour Papert's 1969 book "Perceptrons" showed that single-layer networks couldn't learn certain simple functions like XOR.

 The breakthrough came when researchers realized that multi-layer networks could overcome these limitations, but they needed a way to train them effectively.
 This set the stage for the backpropagation algorithm, which would revive interest in neural networks and eventually lead to modern deep learning.